Tummy Tuck (Abdominoplasty)

 Like many operations, a tummy tuck (abdominoplasty) needs to address several components to achieve the best results.
 An abdomen can be thought of being like a building, with foundations (muscle position and support), framework (fat) and then the exterior appearance (skin).
 Addressing one component without considering the others is likely to provide a sub-optimal result.

 Your skin tone, position of fat, muscle position and tone, any hernias or prior scars will help determine which technique or pattern will give you the best results.
 Additionally your needs such as ability to take time of work and sports and the importance of scar position and length will need to be considered.
+When planning for our patients getting a tummy tuck in Sydney, we take all of this into account to create your personalised surgical plan.

 Complete abdominoplasty techniques involve:-